dtcenter/METexpress/container_deployment/README-INSTALL.md

 ## Dependencies:

 You must have docker, docker-compose, httpaswd, and jq installed.
 You should have a certificate installed in /etc/ssl/certs, although you can deploy a simple system on localhost with out certificates for testing.
 A simple testing system can be deployed by answering yes to the question "Are you setting up a simple test environment?" in the configure program.
-There is a depency on python3 which should be accessible in /usr/bin/python3, and requires a number of python modules to be installed, including pymysql, abc.abstractmethod, urllib.request, traceback, ssl, getopt, and json. these may need to be added to your python environment with a package manager.
+There is a dependency on python3 which should be accessible in /usr/bin/python3, and requires a number of python modules to be installed, including pymysql, abc.abstractmethod, urllib.request, traceback, ssl, getopt, and json. these may need to be added to your python environment with a package manager.

 Configuration steps: